ntson2002/re-tagging/multi-lstm-tagger/README.md

 ### Input data

+Format:
-The input data follows the CoNLL format.
-Below is an example of training data for JCC-RRE task:
+* The input data follows the CoNLL format.
+* Each line represents a word and its features.
+* Sentences are split using a blank line.

-The data has 9 columns:
+Below is an example of training data for JCC-RRE task which has 9 columns:

-* Column 0:
+* Column 0: Word
 * Column 1, 2, 3, 4, 5: Syntactic features
 * Column 6: Unused
 * Column 7, 8, 9: Gold labels for 3 layers

 ```
 Actions	NNS	B-NP	O	O	O	O	B-R	B-E	O